The clouds in the sky hung low as the mist created a ghostly landscape. A small commercial fishing vessel bobbed up and down in the choppy gray waves.

 In one last groan, the vessel pitched violently and was gone.

 YOU ARE READING

+WANT TO LIVE?
+DON'T GO NEAR THE WATER.
 A massive earthquake struck the center of Lake Superior altering its freshwater state to that of an ocean triggering an ecological disaster unlike any in recorded history.
-Freelance journalists Bec Trustle and Greta Armodt were sent to the Lake to...
+Freelance journalists Bec Trustle and...